 Information for dual nationals

 Bosnia and Herzegovina only recognises dual nationality in certain circumstances.
+This may limit the ability of the Australian Government to provide consular assistance to dual nationals if arrested or detained.
+We strongly recommend you travel on your Australian passport to avoid any issues with the provision of consular assistance.
 For more information you should contact the Bosnian and Herzegovina Ministry of Civil Affairs, Department of Citizenship and Travel Documents.
-This may limit the ability of the Australian Government to provide consular assistance if you are arrested or detained.
-We strongly recommend you travel on your Australian passport to avoid any issues with the provision of consular assistance.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.